Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 MSM side effects are rare and usually mild.

-For safe use, it is recommended to start with small doses and observe the body's reaction.
+To avoid MSM side effects, it is recommended to start with small doses and observe the body's reaction.

 What is MSM?